A Rate-Distortion Perspective on Quantum State Redistribution

 With a bounded $|Z|$, the domain of optimization would become compact, and this would not only make $Q'(D)$ computable (in the sense that it can be approximated to arbitrary degree), and in fact a minimum, hence itself a continuous function, but also $D_0$ would be computable, and we would get $\overline{Q} \equiv Q'$.

-Without this information, and we have no evidence of finiteness or required infinity either way, in general, the rate-distortion function is only a formal expression, and shares the issue of computability or approximability with an astonishing number of other, similar capacity formulas in quantum Shannon theory: the entangling power of a bipartite unitary \cite{ent-power:U}, the symmetric side-channel assisted quantum capacity \cite{Q_ss} and the analogous private capacity \cite{P_ss}, the squashed entanglement \cite{squashed} and other entanglement measures such as the so-called CEMI \cite{CEMI}, and the quantum information bottleneck function \cite{QIBM}. \end{remark}
+Without this information, and we have no evidence of finiteness or required infinity either way, in general, the rate-distortion function is only a formal expression, and shares the issue of computability or approximability with an astonishing number of other, similar capacity formulas in quantum Shannon theory: the entangling power of a bipartite unitary \cite{ent-power:U}, the symmetric side-channel assisted quantum capacity \cite{Q_ss} and the analogous private capacity \cite{P_ss}, the squashed entanglement \cite{squashed} the so-called conditional entanglement of mutual information (CEMI) \cite{CEMI}, and the quantum information bottleneck function \cite{QIBM}. \end{remark}

-In the rest of the paper, we will show how this theorem permits a new view of various quantum source coding problems that have been considered in the literature.
+In the rest of the paper, we will show how this theorem permits a new view of various quantum source coding problems that have been considered in the literature previously.
 In all these cases, this rests on writing the pure state or the ensemble fidelity (per-copy) of a coding scheme as a distortion in the above sense.